aairah25bai10172/digital-literacy-project/README.md

 ### 🔹 Task 5: Cybercrime Awareness

-Here, I focused on understanding online threats.
-I:
+In this task, I gained insight into cybercrime.
+For this task, I:

-* Prepared a case study based on phishing attacks
+* Prepared a case study related to phishing attacks
-* Created a safety checklist to prevent cybercrime
+* Designed a safety checklist to prevent cybercrime

 Folder: `task-5-cybercrime/`